homeops-tech/homeops-tech.github.io/_posts/2020-08-09-Razor-and-Cloud-Init.md

 In the examples above, we are using our two tags to create one dynamic policy and one static policy.
 The `install_debian_on_virtual` will run 100 times on as many VMs as we throw at it.
 The `proxmox_install` will run once.
 The hostnames on the virtual machines will be dynamic with `${id}` being interpolated into the current node number.
 The proxmox hostname is static.

 And with that we can now boot any new VM in proxmox right to the install screen.
 Further when I start my Intel NUC up it does the same.
+Wait for it...

 ![PXE](/images/posts/pxe.gif)